xsdk-project/HandsOnLessons/lessons/AMReX/lesson.md

 How do I start to use     | Understand easy set-up              | It's not hard to get started AMReX?                    |                                     |
                           |                                     |
-How do I 'turn on' AMR?   | Understand minimum specs for AMR    |
+How do I 'turn on' AMR?   | Understand minimum specs for AMR    | When the algorithm is correctly designed
+                          |                                     | and implemented, AMR 'just works'
                           |                                     |
-How do I visualize AMR    | Try using Visit for AMR results     ! results?
+How do I visualize AMR    | Use Visit for AMR results           | Visualization tools exist for AMR data. results?
 ```